Improper Wage Rates on Public Works Construction Projects

 Payments made by employers to pension plans; healthcare coverage and unemployment benefits are included in the wage laws set forth under the Massachusetts code, provided they were established under collective bargaining units or understandings between labor and employers.
 However, only the money contributed by an employer to a bona fide health and welfare plan, supplemental employment plan or pension can be deducted from the wage rate.What Should I do if My Employer Violated the Prevailing Wage Laws?

 If your employer was in violation of prevailing wage laws, you may complete a Prevailing Wage Complaint Form and submit it to the Fair Labor Division of the Office of the Attorney General.
 In addition to general contact information for yourself and your employer, as well as details about the hours worked, you will need to include specific information about the public works project on which you worked.
 For example, you’ll be required to put in the project name and address, the name of the general contractor and project supervisor or foreman, and details about the type of work that you performed.

 When the form has been completed and submitted, the Office of the Attorney General can pursue an investigation and seek remuneration on your behalf.
 You also have the option of pursuing other legal avenues to recover the prevailing wage payments you should have received from your employer, including filing a civil lawsuit to obtain compensation.Getting Legal Help

 Prevailing wage laws are designed to protect workers on public construction projects and an employer who has violated these laws has failed to live up to his obligation to workers on the job.

-If you have been deprived of money you deserved to make because of your employer, contact the Boston employment lawyers at the Law Offices of Jeffrey S. Glassman today for help pursuing your claim for compensation.
+If you have been deprived of money you deserved to make because of your employer, contact the Boston employment lawyers at the Jeffrey Glassman Injury Lawyers today for help pursuing your claim for compensation.